observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 For rules to be rolled out, tenants need the ability to raise pull requests against the Observatorium repositories that contain our source configuration.
 This works fine when the two teams co-exist within the same organisation, but it becomes a blocking issue when the two teams share a much more restricted (e.g. inter-company) trust boundary.

-This is not a blocker for Red Hat's internal offering, however this is not inline with Observatorium's stated goal (TODO: insert link) of offering a SaaS-like monitoring solution.
+This is not a blocker for Red Hat's internal offering, however this is not inline with Observatorium's [stated goal](https://observatorium.io/docs/usage/getting-started.md/#whats-observatorium) of offering a SaaS-like monitoring solution.

 ## Goals

 * Tenants can update their Prometheus recording rules without intervention from the operating team.
-* Observatorium must be able to scale horizontally scale with the number of tenants.
+* Observatorium must be able to scale horizontally with the number of tenants.

 ## Non-Goals